ssedai026/intent_classification/README.md

 ## Running the code
-* Install all the packages listed in requirements.txt.
+* Install all the packages listed in requirements.txt
-* Download the data files from https://github.com/clinc/oos-eval in same location as the notebook files.
-The file oos-eval/data/data\_imbalanced.json should be present relative to the location of notebook files.

 * Then run the code in following order: